InnuendoPi/Brautomat32/docs/en/Case/case.md

-# Brautomat Gehäuse 3D Druck
+# Brautomat housing 3D printing

-Aktuell sind zwei unterschiedlcihe Gehäuse für den Brautomat verfügbar:
+There are currently two different cases available for the Brautomat:

-* das InnuCase
+* the InnuCase
-* das FreggaCase
+* the FreggaCase